untisapi/untis4j/README.md

 ## Building

-If you want to build / compile this project yourself, the `java: Compilation failed: internal java compiler error` error may occur when using IntelliJ as your IDE.
+If you want to build / compile this project yourself without gradle, the `java: Compilation failed: internal java compiler error` error may occur when using IntelliJ as your IDE.
 To fix this, go to `File | Settings | Build, Execution, Deployment | Compiler | Java Compiler` and change the compiler from `Javac` to `Eclipse`.